khalekuzzamancse/Algorithms_Visualizer/-docs/Progress.md

 :applications:web:wasmJsBrowserDevelopmentRun
 # TODO:

-- Dijkstra back button navigation problem and other screen
+# Bugs and Edge case
+ If size is not enough the node and edge draw will throw exception
+- Remove extra canvas height for graph view with carefully later
 # Progress
-- on screen size changed the navigation not preserved such as in window on screen size automatically back to the instruction screen in Linear search.
+- on screen size changed the navigation not preserved such as in window on screen size automatically back to the instruction screen in Linear search -
-- Remove extra canvas height for graph view with carefully later

 # Feature Request
 Expression Tree:
+- 2D scrollable graph either by manually scrolling or by increasing canvas size
-Simulate the calculation result of the tree by replacing the tree
+- Simulate the calculation result of the tree by replacing the tree